ValeevGroup/SeQuant/README.md

 In scientific writing, it is common to index mathematical objects such as tensors and operators.
 These indices in a network of tensors encode a graph structure which can be used to deduce which modes of each tensor can be contracted.
 It is also common for these indices to indicate a block structure of a tensor in a subspace.
 ![](doc/images/fia.svg)
 Most chemists would recognize the labeling of this tensor as the off-diagonal occupied, unoccupied block of the fock matrix.
 To understand this however, requires knowledge of what `i` and `a` mean.
 In other words, the labels `i` and `a` only have meaning in a context.
-SeQuant now allows/requires the user to define the base labels and the set theoretics for the context they are in.
+SeQuant now allows/requires the user to define custom vocabulary of index labels.
+It also supports set theoretic operations for the spaces and ability to implicitly "load" the vocabulary into the default context.

 ```c++
 #include <SeQuant/core/context.hpp>